The Trifecta

 In the end, this trifecta brought me back to my “Why.”

-And over the last few years—as I’ve grown in ability and the industry’s evolved—I fell into the trap.
+They say you forget just as much as you learn.
+And over the last few years, as I’ve grown in ability and the industry has evolved, I fell into that trap.

 Comparing myself to others.